 Konstantinhügel in the Prater

 Our tip for you when visiting the Prater is to check out Konstantinhügel (Constantin’s hill) and the cute little bridge over the pond below.
 Fun fact, this small pond was actually used for boat trips in former times.
-The bridge that leads up to the hill is called Konstantinsteg (Constantin’s bridge), and it is structurally the oldest still existing bridge in Vienna.
+The bridge leading up to the hill is called Konstantinsteg (Constantin’s bridge) is structurally the oldest still existing bridge in Vienna.
 Not a lot of people know that there used to be a café on top of Konstantinhügel, which was originally opened by Eduard Sacher.
 After the world wars, the building remained empty and kept decaying until it was devastated in a fire set by unknown perpetrators in 1977, resulting in the demolition of the building’s remains.
 Nature regained its habitat, and today there are no more traces of the former building.

-If you’re hungering for more glimpses into Vienna’s gems, make sure to follow us on Instagram and Facebook, where we’ll share more insights, photos and videos of these spots in the next few days.
+If you’re hungering for more glimpses into Vienna’s gems, make sure to follow us on Instagram and Facebook, where we’ll share more insights, photos, and videos of these spots in the next few days.
 Stay tuned!